FrickTobias/BLR/README.md

 ```
 bash WGH_automation.sh <read_1.fq> <read_2.fq> <output>
 ```
-### Step-by-step analysis

-See the step-by-step folder for detailed description of the individual steps.
+For details, see the step-by-step folder which describes all steps performed by WGH_automation.

 ## Overview